 persons to be grafted into it, is mere self-deception.
 The apostle calls the assembly a body; that was the principle of the institution; nevertheless it was augmented every day by means of the joints and bands which minister nourishment, @Ephesians 4.
 The apostle had no idea that a body could not increase and finally arrive at the point that the fulness of the Gentiles should be come in.
 An army can recruit itself and be always the army.
 I do not say the Gentiles were grafted in by the act of an altogether exterior dispensation.
 That which God had established pure, Satan, availing himself of the sleep of man, had spoiled.
 Those who had been grafted in did not abide faithful; Christendom is the result, and we must not confound all this with the reconciliation of the world, which is only in a special manner connected with it.
-Let me also recall to mind, that in setting up the kingdom of heaven the Sower recognizes no other field than the world; possibly all is not sown; but *it* is the object of His attention, the field of His toil and the scene of His judgments.
+Let me also recall to mind, that in setting up the kingdom of heaven the Sower recognizes no other field than the world; possibly all is not sown; but it is the object of His attention, the field of His toil and the scene of His judgments.
 The Lord speaks of it as a whole.
 That may be an abstraction, but it is the abstraction of the Spirit of God, received and understood by those who are spiritual.
 For the Spirit of God makes His thoughts to enter into those who are humble of heart; He conceals these things from the wise and prudent, and reveals them unto babes.

-Mr. Olivier finds it is a contradiction to make, on the one hand, the ways of God in the world, the starting point of the failure of the dispensation*;* and, on the other hand, to shew the failure of tfye church, as having for its starting point a so-called body of Christ.
+Mr. Olivier finds it is a contradiction to make, on the one hand, the ways of God in the world, the starting point of the failure of the dispensation; and, on the other hand, to shew the failure of the church, as having for its starting point a so-called body of Christ.
 But the wisdom of man is not worth much.
-I speak thus of a body of Christ, because in @Ephesians 4 the Spirit of God speaks of a body upon earth, increasing by that which joints and bands administer; and because I find in Jude also the point of departure, whence we arrive at a state which brings the judgments of God upon the wicked and rebellious, to be in this&#8212;that some have glided in among the children of God.
+I speak thus of a body of Christ, because in @Ephesians 4 the Spirit of God speaks of a body upon earth, increasing by that which joints and bands administer; and because I find in Jude also the point of departure, whence we arrive at a state which brings the judgments of God upon the wicked and rebellious, to be in this -- that some have glided in among the children of God.
 Mr. Olivier questions their responsibility: the fact is there; and he now admits that there is a strong presumption of this responsibility.
 The ways of God in the world form the point of departure in @Matthew 13, and in Jude it is found in persons who have crept in among the faithful.
-One may consider the ways of God in the field of the Sower.; or one may consider, in a more detailed manner, and, so to speak, closer to the eye, the responsibility and the faults
+One may consider the ways of God in the field of the Sower; or one may consider, in a more detailed manner, and, so to speak, closer to the eye, the responsibility and the faults

 {323}